 The lead up to a wedding is sometimes just as stressful as the day itself.
 Budgeting for dresses, invites, photographers, planners and even more as the day approaches is quite a huge task in and of itself.
 When it comes to budgeting for wedding rings, the prices are completely dependent on you and your partner’s needs.
-You can expect wedding rings to start from as little £100 per ring to an upwards of £3000 which is dependent on the design of the ring, the metal used, whether or not there’s any diamonds involved.
-The good news is that wedding rings are not as costly as engagement rings, and so you can get a really good deal as long as you know exactly what it is what you need.

 The majority of wedding rings will inherit their cost from which type of metal that is being used.
 Most people opt for precious metals for their wedding rings not just because of appearance but also because of the practicalities of wearing the same ring virtually everyday for decades.
 While it’s common practice for most women to take off their engagement ring for everyday situations (particularly if it can catch on fabric or something similar) most wedding rings are worn in everyday situations, so this is one the main reasons that people use expensive metal to have their wedding ring made.

 You’re looking to spend this much if you would like something simple and functional.
 Something made in 9k white gold, for example, will suit a busy lifestyle due to the way in which white gold is harder in a lower carat weight and has virtually no difference in appearance to 18k white gold.
 You can even go for matching bands at this price point, and they will both be as simple and as practical as you require them to be.